 Editing your Exchange settings

-Tap Settings > Mail, and select your Exchange account.
+Tap Settings > Accounts & Passwords (or Mail for older iOS), and select your Exchange account.
 Then tap Account Info to edit your configuration.
 This is also where you set up automatic out-of-office replies and change how often you want Mail to sync.
 By default, Mail syncs every seven days, so chances are you want to update this setting.

 Unable to Verify Information: Before You Try Anything, Try This